-Estonia is a contracting party to HELCOM which agreed in 2006 on a Recommendation of the 'Conservation of seals in the Baltic Sea'.
+Denmark and Latvia are contracting parties to HELCOM which agreed in 2006 on a Recommendation of the 'Conservation of seals in the Baltic Sea'.
 This is a regional agreement on joint management principles, management units for the different seal populations, limit reference levels for the respective management unit, and coordinated monitoring programmes.

-Estonia is not a contracting party to the Agreement on the Conservation of Small Cetaceans of the Baltic, North East Atlantic, Irish and North Seas (ASCOBANS) the purpose of which is to achieve and maintain a favourable conservation status for small cetaceans.
+Denmark is a contracting party to the Agreement on the Conservation of Small Cetaceans of the Baltic, North East Atlantic, Irish and North Seas (ASCOBANS) while Latvia is not.
+The purpose of the Agreement is to achieve and maintain a favourable conservation status for small cetaceans.
 ASCOBANS has made a number of resolutions relating to harbour porpoise bycatch, most recently in ASCOBANS Resolution 8.5, which sets out targets for the reduction of bycatch.
 A number of harbour porpoise recovery plans have also been developed of which the 'Jastarnia Plan' (ASCOBANS, 2016) covers the harbour porpoise in the Baltic Sea, and a plan covering the Western Baltic, Belt Sea and Kattegat population (ASCOBANS, 2012).
 These list a range of actions to protect harbour porpoise including for instance by reducing bycatch in fisheries towards zero, designating marine protected areas for them and minimising the impacts of anthropogenic noise.